BigIdeasForum/bigideasforum.github.io/_posts/2017/2017-10-23-future-education.md

 ---
 layout: post
-title:  "The Future of Education"
+title:  The Future of Education
-subtitle: "Schools in The Digital Age"
+subtitle: Schools in The Digital Age
 date:   2017-10-23 19:00:00
 categories: Sharon
 tags: [Social Issues]